Local service page

 A mis-hit leaves the Rest House Road play side and everyone pauses to check where it landed.
 It may look like a small interruption, but it changes how everyone uses the space after that.

 In Rest House Road, the expensive side is clear after one session.
-Cars, windows, scooters, gates, and neighbour-side property create stress when the same ball impact repeats, so the sharpest protection belongs near glass fronts, pedestrians, and premium vehicles.
+Cars, windows, scooters, gates, and neighbour-side property create stress when the same ball impact repeats, so the sharpest protection belongs near glass fronts, pedestrians, and well-finished vehicles.

 For Rest House Road, strength comes from matching mesh grade, height, support spacing, corner tension, and side returns to the actual impact side.